Journalism skills for freelance writers

 Please allow me to guide you through the journalism soft skills that turned this timid writer into an ace reporter.

 Journalists, news reporters, storytellers, and bloggers are the eyes, ears, and voices for the public.
-These writers spend their days looking for interesting events, interviewing every person they meet, gathering facts, and telling unbiased stories.
+These writers spend their days looking for exciting events, interviewing every person they meet, gathering facts, and telling unbiased stories.

 Writing and reporting are the essential skills needed to do this job.
 However, reporters with the right soft skills stand out from the crowd and capture the best stories.

 Do you aspire to be a journalist and tell real stories?
-Or, maybe your goal is to boost your confidence and expand your writing abilities.
-Along with solid writing and research skills, add these five journalism soft skills to your writing toolkit and watch your writing business soar.
+Maybe your goal is to boost your confidence and expand your writing abilities.

 Loyalty to yourself, your readers, and your publication